mriusero/GenAI-quantum-insight/README.md

 ## Why Use This Project?

 Whether you’re a **scientist**, **industry professional**, or **beginner**, this project empowers you to dive deep into the latest breakthroughs in quantum research.
 You’ll be able to search, summarize, and explore complex topics without the typical technical barriers.
-The integration of modern NLP and machine learning technologies ensures an efficient and user-friendly experience.
+The integration of modern NLP ensure an efficient and user-friendly experience.

 Get started today and bridge the gap between research and innovation! 🌐